Injury Checklist: What to Bring to Meet Your Lawyer

 The First Meeting: Questions to Ask a Lawyer

 You want a lawyer who is right for you.
-While every lawyer has their own style and method of practice, there are some basic things you may want to know before hiring them.
-Feel free to meet with more than one attorney before you decide who to hire so you can find the right legal representative for your case.
+While every lawyer has their own style, there are some basic things you may want to know before hiring them.
+Feel free to meet with several attorneys before you decide who to hire.

-In addition to having the proper documents to show your future lawyer, it's a good idea to prepare a list of questions to take with you to your first meeting.
+Besides having the proper documents to show your future lawyer, it's a good idea to prepare a list of questions for your first meeting.
 Some questions you might ask an accident and injury lawyer would include:

 - How many personal injury trials have they handled?
 Of those, how many did they win?
-How many cases settle?
+How many cases were settled?

-- What percentage of their practice is in the personal injury area of expertise that you need?
+- What percentage of their practice is in the personal injury area of experience you need?

 - How long have they been in practice?

-- Would the lawyer handle the case personally or would it be passed on to some other lawyer or support staff in the firm?
+- Would the lawyer handle the case personally?
+Would your case go to another lawyer or support staff in the firm?
 If other lawyers or staff may do some of the work, could you meet them?

-- What problems does the lawyer foresee with your case?
+- What problems does the lawyer foresee with your auto accident case?

-- How would the lawyer go about handling your situation?
+- How would the lawyer handle your situation?
 What is the process?

 - How long will the case take?